Eating Disorder Therapy in Philadelphia | LGBTQ+ Affirming Treatment

 Recovery doesn’t have to be so lonely.
 We’ll work on building and strengthening a support system of people you trust, so you don’t feel like you’re doing this all on your own.
 The more you share your story, the lighter it feels.

 I’m not here to fix you, because you’re not broken.
-You won’t have to follow a strict treatment plan and you don’t have to do recovery “perfect”.
-We’ll build a plan together—one that has structure, but also leaves room for the curve balls life throws at you.
+You won’t have to follow a strict treatment plan and you don’t have to do recovery “perfectly”.
+We’ll build a plan together—one that has structure and is flexible.

 It’s okay to want a healthy relationship with food and still want to lose weight.